 \section{Optimality of the myopic strategy}

-In \cite{FergusonOdds}, Ferguson introduced a general framework for best-choice problems using the \textit{martingale method}, in the sense of \cite{Peskir}.
-He used this framework to extend Bruss' Odds Theorem \cite{Odds} to an infinite number of trials.
+In \cite{FergusonOdds}, Ferguson introduced a general framework for best-choice problems using the {martingale method} in the sense of \cite{Peskir}.
+He applied this framework to extend Bruss' Odds Theorem \cite{Odds} to an infinite number of trials.
 Building on Ferguson's approach, \cite{TamakiOdds}, followed by \cite{MatsuiAno}, established the optimality of the myopic strategy for the $m$th last-success problem and the $\ell$th-to-$m$th last-success problem, respectively.
-In this section, we rely on the Markovian structure of the Bernoulli stopping problem to establish fundamental results on the relation between the unimodality of the payoffs and the optimality of the myopic strategy.
-Unless otherwise specified, the stopping and continuation payoff sequences of the Bernoulli stopping problem are, respectively, $f \coloneqq(f_k,~ k \in S)$ and $g\coloneqq (g_k,~ k \in S)$, where, as before $S = \mn \cup \{0\}\cup \{\infty\}$.
+In this section, we rely on the Markovian structure of the Bernoulli stopping problem to derive fundamental results connecting the quasi-unimodality of the reward sequence, the unimodality of the payoff sequence, and the optimality of the myopic strategy.